janhesters/react-router-saas-template/CONTRIBUTING.md

 Thank you for your interest in contributing to the React Router SaaS Template!
 This guide outlines the process, standards, and best practices for contributing to the project.

+**Boy scout rule:** If you see something that can be improved, please improve it!

+> Leave the code better than you found it.

 ## Table of Contents

 * [Code of Conduct](#code-of-conduct)